toumorokoshi/deepmerge/docs/index.rst

 to merge the structures.

-If none of the strategies were able to merge the structures (or if non exists), a deepmerge.exception.InvalidMerge exception is raised.
+If none of the strategies were able to merge the structures (or if non exists), a :py:exc:`deepmerge.exception.InvalidMerge` exception is raised.

 ----------
 Strategies